Quick Tips to Set Up a Family Budget

-01Create a Budget
+Create a Budget

 The first step to living on a budget is to track your family's income and expenses.
-Gather all of your bills, paycheck stubs, bank statements -- everything you have that shows money coming in or going out.
+Gather all of your bills, paycheck stubs, bank statements—everything you have that shows money coming in or going out.
 Write a frugal budget to manage your money.

 When you wing it every month without a budget in mind, you're passing up opportunities to slash unnecessary costs and save money.
 A few minutes spent creating a budget now can save you big money later.

-02Set Financial Goals
+Set Financial Goals

 Get Out of Debt

-04Lower Your Taxes
+Lower Your Taxes

-Choosing the right filing status, studying current tax rules on claiming dependents, using the child tax credit and taking advantage of child care and dependent care expenses are a few of the tax rules you should be aware of every year when it's time to file.
+Choosing the right filing status, studying current tax rules on claiming dependents, claiming the Child Tax Credit, and taking advantage of child care and dependent care expenses are a few of the tax rules you should be aware of every year when it's time to file.

 Plan for Financial Emergencies

 The stress of a financial crisis can put a strain on the wealthiest families.
 Establishing an emergency fund helps you build up savings for unexpected expenses.

-06Control Spending on Food
+Control Spending on Food

 Cut the costs of feeding your family with a well-planned food budget.
 Save money on groceries with a ready-made shopping list of your family's favorite recipes.
 You'll always know what you need and can spot a sale on your staples.
 This keeps your kitchen pantry stocked without having to pay full price.

 Think outside the grocery store to find even more savings.
-Kids eat free deals at restaurants are also budget-friendly options that give you a break from the kitchen without draining your bank account.
+"Kids eat free" deals at restaurants are also budget-friendly options that give you a break from the kitchen without draining your bank account.

-07Budget for Travel
+Budget for Travel

 Many families think a vacation is an automatic budget buster.
 Stretching your travel dollars can make your dream trip a reality, though.
 With a few extra steps, you can save money on your vacation to make a getaway a part of your budget.

-If you discover your budget just won't allow your family to travel, plan a staycation that keeps everyone close to home but still has room for day trips and fun activities to fit any budget.
+If you discover that your budget just won't allow your family to travel, plan a staycation that keeps everyone close to home but still has room for day trips and fun activities to fit any budget.